Lowest Taxes in Europe

 Slovakia Being physically present in Slovakia for 183 or more days in a calendar year

-Montenegro Spend at least 183 days in the tax year.
-Presence of permanent residence in Montenegro.
-Having a centre of personal and economic activity in Montenegro.
+Montenegro To qualify, individuals must: 1.
+Spend at least 183 days in Montenegro.
+2. Have a permanent residence.
+3. Have their centre of activity in Montenegro.

 Czech Republic Staying more than 183 days in a calendar year.
 Permanent residence in the Czech Republic (permanent address).